Jakubeeee/iotaccess/BUILD_MANUAL.md

 -

 * Profile groups:
-    * Environmental group:
+    * Deployment type group:
-        * local-machine-env - prepares project modules to be deployed on local machine.
+        * local-machine-deploy - prepares the project's modules to be deployed on a local machine.
-        * docker-env - prepares project modules to be deployed in separate docker containers.
+        * docker-deploy - prepares the project's modules to be deployed in separate docker containers.
         This profile is enabled by default.
+    * Runtime environment group
+        * development - prepares the project to be run for development/testing/presentation
+        * production -  prepares the project to operate in production environment

 * Standalone profiles:
     * debug - enables additional project scanning and validation.